Teacher Guide

 - Set clear expectations to reduce re-grading

-For formal assessments like class tests, midterms, and final exams, you'll enter grades in the Gradebook.
+For formal assessments like class tests, midterms, and final exams, grades are recorded through the Exams workflow (especially Offline Exams) based on how your school is configured.

 Step 2: Select Your Class and Subject Choose the class and subject you want to enter grades for.